MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Part 2- Enable KQL Python plugin

 In this step, you enable the python plugin in your Eventhouse.
-This step is required to run the predict anomalies **(replace this with a link to step #10)** Python code in the KQL queryset.
+This step is required to [run the predict anomalies](#part-9--predict-anomalies-in-the-kql-queryset) Python code in the KQL queryset.
 It's important to choose the correct package that contains the [time-series-anomaly-detector](https://pypi.org/project/time-series-anomaly-detector/) package.

 1. In the Eventhouse screen, select your database, then select **Manage** > **Plugins** from the ribbon..
 1. In the Plugins pane, toggle the **Python language extension to** to **On**.